 However, you may not share any code - electronically or otherwise - for the shell or a plug-in - across groups.
-To allow others access to your plug-ins, copy the .so files, and only the .so files, to /web/people/< yoursloid >/esh-plugins where yoursloid is your SLO id.
-This directory is accessible to all students.
-In addition, provide a description of the plugin.
+To allow others access to your plug-ins, we provide a shared place to which to copy them.
+Create a directory with your SLO id in